mmgrt/bitnami-openldap-arm64/README.md

 ### Base image, `gosu`, and $PATH

-Let's first apply some important chages to the Dockerfile:
+Let's first apply some important changes to the Dockerfile:

-(Chages are presented as diff)
+(Changes are presented as diff)

 - Change the base image to use arm64 version instead:
 ```diff